Blog Layout

 This won’t apply to every company, but for those who buy inventory: don’t forget the lumpiness of cash from inventory purchases.
 GrowthLab Starts by understanding your annual inventory turns and anticipating your customer demand cycle.
 GrowthLab will think about your inventory buying patterns over the last few months in an attempt to extrapolate that over the next 13 weeks.
 Overlay this with a schedule of inventory POs that you have issued (made a commitment to pay) and the timing of the due dates of those payments.
 Again, be more granular (use your POs) on the near-term weeks and project out (use your historic buying patterns) for the out-weeks where you don’t have visibility.

-Step 9: Developing your 13-Eeek Cash Flow
+Step 9: Develop your 13 Week Cash Flow Forecast

 Using the data that GrowthLab gathered above, we build out a spreadsheet where your columns are your 13 weeks and the rows make up your: cash balance, accounts receivable collections, accounts payable, and capital expenditures and special financing events.
 Then let's take your beginning cash balance on Monday, add in your weekly collections, subtract your accounts payable and any other cash outflow from inventory, capital expenditures, debt payments, etc. Add in any cash from new financing, and calculate your ending cash balance as of Sunday.
 Do that for all 13 weeks.